 Who will fix your car if you caused the accident?

-Who will fix your car if you were not at fault for the accident?
+Who will fix your car if you did not cause the accident?

 Florida Driver #1: They don't have insurance.

 Florida Driver #2: They have insurance but they get dropped after the accident.

 The second type of person that can cause damages to your vehicle is the person who has cut rate car insurance which denies coverage after the accident.